ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 :align: center
 ```

-As before, there is exactly one (obvious) choice of morphism from `choice 1` to `choice 4` that will make the  yellow triangles commute.
+As before, there is exactly one (obvious) choice of morphism from `choice 1` to `choice 4` that will make the triangles commute.

 ```{image} assets/Ch5/10c.png
 :alt: Whoopsy!